-- 1. Remove the two garter springs retaining the flexible boot to the Collision Sensor body and the interface plate.(see Figure 6.4). - 2.
+- 1. Remove the (2) garter springs retaining the flexible boot to the Collision Sensor body and the interface plate.(refer to Figure 6.55). - 2.
 Remove the flexible boot and discard. - 3.
-Install the new flexible boot by stretching over the Collision Sensor body and the Interface plate. - 4.
-Secure the flexible boot using the two garter springs, make sure the garter springs fit tightly in the groove in the Collision Sensor body and the interface plate.
+Install the new flexible boot by stretching over the Collision Sensor body and the interface plate. - 4.
+Secure the flexible boot using the (2) garter springs, make sure the garter springs fit tightly in the groove in the Collision Sensor body and the interface plate.